An easy recipe for very flavorful sweet potato patties, seasoned with curry powder.

 - ¼ cup blanched finely ground almond flour (1 oz)

 - 1 large sweet potato (1 lb.)

 - Preheat the oven to 400 degrees F. Line a rimmed baking sheet with parchment paper marked as safe for high heat and spray it with oil.

 - In a medium bowl, whisk together the egg, sea salt, black pepper, curry powder, and dried thyme.
 Mix in the almond flour.
 Set aside.

 - Pierce the sweet potato all over with a fork.
 Microwave until tender, about 5 minutes per side.

 - Allow the sweet potato to cool for 5 minutes until easier to handle, then peel and mash it well with a fork.

 - Add the mashed sweet potato to the egg mixture.
 Mix well.

 - Using a 4-tablespoon scoop or measuring cup, scoop six mounds of the mixture onto the prepared baking sheet.
 Flatten with a spatula.
 Spray with oil.

-- Bake the sweet potato cakes for 15 minutes.
-Flip to other side, spray with more oil and bake until browned and set, 10 more minutes.
+- Bake the cakes for 15 minutes.
+Flip to the other side, spray with more oil and bake until browned and set, 10 more minutes.
 Serve immediately.